Homeschooling for Single Parents

 The questions that most people ask are: is single parent homeschooling possible?
 How can one manage it all?
 If one earns, how can they give time to the child?
 Isn’t it too much workload?
 Today, we’ll break it down for all the people who have these questions and all the single parents who want to opt for homeschooling their child.

 Breaking down homeschooling for single parents in 4 simple steps:

-Single parent homeschooling mom Jess preaches about being realistic about the entire homeschooling concept.
-The first aspect is that can you actually homeschool your child alone?
-Surely, there will be outside support and online curriculums and local communities and there are both hard and easy days, but are you willing to promise yourself and your child the experience?
+Single-parent homeschooling mom, Jess, advocates being realistic about the entire homeschooling concept.
+The first question is to ask if you can actually homeschool your child alone?
+Surely, there will be outside support and online curriculums and local communities and there are both, hard and easy days, but are you willing to promise yourself and your child the experience?
 You can start with what you have, and you do not have to be a certified teacher to teach your child.
-The resources can be bought, shared and made with time but it is the will and the realistic setting of goals which matter.
+The resources can be bought, shared, and made with time but it is the will and the realistic setting of goals which matter.
 There are plenty of single parents homeschooling their children and nailing it!

 Choosing the strategy

 You should know that you are unique and so is your child, so your homeschooling experience doesn’t have to be similar to someone else’s.
 If a strict schedule suits you, go for it.
 If your child responds more in an easy laid-back schedule, go for that.
 We recommend that you get a Homeschool Panda account.
 It’s a great application for beginners and helps them follow a schedule, meet deadlines, plan lessons for the children, follow the budget, and even meet local homeschoolers near-by.